phpMv/ubiquity/README.md

   - Managed servers: fpm/fastcgi with Apache or nginX, Swoole, PHP-PM with ReactPHP (Dev only)

 # Upgrade
-If Ubiquity devtools are already globally installed, and you want to upgrade to the last stable version:
+If Ubiquity devtools are already globally installed, and you want to upgrade to the lastest stable version:
 ```bash
 composer global update
 ```